duckduckgo/duckduckhack-docs/README.md

-# In Maintenance
+# DuckDuckHack is now in Maintenance Mode

-DuckDuckHack is now in maintenance mode.
 We are only accepting pull requests for essential bug fixes.
 For more information see [duckduckhack.com](https://duckduckhack.com).

 **Please note: Access to Codio will be revoked on September, 9th.**